gunnarthorsteins/loggers/README.md

 # Loggers

 A hobby project from a few years back when I was getting into OOP in Python.
-Actually liked how it turned out used it at my old workplace for a while.
+Actually liked how it turned out used so it at my old workplace for a while.
 In the interim I discovered Notion and migrated this sort of stuff over to there.

 ### High Level Description